WallarooLabs/wally/README.md

 [![IRC][irc-badge]][irc-link]
 [![Groups.io][group-badge]][group-link]

-Wallaroo is a fast, elastic data processing engine that rapidly takes you from prototype to production by eliminating infrastructure complexity.
+Wallaroo is a fast, stream processing framework that rapidly takes you from prototype to production by eliminating infrastructure complexity.
+Infinitely scalable and backed by a highly durable key-value store.

 ## What is Wallaroo?